Creating a Wheelchair-Friendly Home: A Complete Guide

 Exterior entrance ramps are a critical component in making a home wheelchair friendly.
 They require careful planning and proper execution.
 When completed, a well-designed and constructed ramp will improve the quality of life tremendously for users.

 The first step in making yards wheelchair friendly is making sure they are accessible from both the outside and the inside of a home.
 This may be as simple as adding some threshold ramps to a sliding doorway or may involve a more extensive wood or aluminum ramp.
+How much of a yard your home has is often dependent on zip code, but there's typically some outdoor space to improve if you're working with a single family home.
 It could also involve creating a pathway from another, more accessible exit to the home to the yard that doesn't have barriers.

 Like in the interior of a home, smooth, hard surfaces work best in yards for wheelchairs.
 Concrete or asphalt surfaces are typically best for outdoor areas.
 If cement tiles are used, make sure the tiles are closely spaced.
 Paths should be 36" wide and turn areas of 5' square should be placed occasionally along the path.
 Grass, mulch or gravel do not make good pathways for wheelchairs.